jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 Now that we published the package, we can view it in our Artifacts

 Click on 'Artifacts' and you will now see the AwesomeSample version 1.0.0-`<builddate>`.`<buildNumber>`-preview.
-The version number and name coorelates to the values and settings in our csproj as we outlined in the ***Assembly Versioning*** part of this post.
+The version number and name correlates to the values and settings in our csproj as we outlined in the ***Assembly Versioning*** part of this post.

 Click on the artifact name and up will get instructions on how to add it to your .NET application via NeGet.
 If you click on the 'Versions' button on the toolbar you will see more details about it.